http4k/http4k/src/docs/guide/reference/json/index.md

 objects, including custom Lens methods for each library so that JSON node objects can be written and read directly from HTTP messages:

+### Notes on individual module choice
+- As a default, we recommend using **Moshi** as an engine for JSON marshalling, as it is the most modern, lightweight and Kotlin-friendly library with automarshalling capabilities.
+It also has the option of [Kotshi](https://github.com/ansman/kotshi), which allows the compile-time generation of adapters for Kotlin data classes.
+- If you are using OpenAPI contracts, the only current option is to use **Jackson**.
+- **Kondor** is an excellent choice for manual mapping of classes to JSON, and does not use reflection.
+- For the simplest use-cases, **Argo** is a good lightweight non-reflection choice, although it's API is Java-first.
+- **GSON** support is provided in http4k, but is not recommended due to being mostly unsupported.
+- We have found **KotlinSerialisation** is possibly the least friendly to use in the context of http4k.

 #### Code [<img class="octocat"/>](https://github.com/http4k/http4k/blob/master/src/docs/guide/reference/json/example.kt)

 <script src="https://gist-it.appspot.com/https://github.com/http4k/http4k/blob/master/src/docs/guide/reference/json/example.kt"></script>

 ### Auto-marshalling capabilities

-Some of the message libraries (eg. GSON, Jackson, Kotlin serialization, Moshi, XML) provide the mechanism to automatically marshall data objects to/from JSON and XML using reflection.
+Some of the message libraries (eg. Moshi, Jackson, Kotlin serialization, GSON, XML, CSV ....) provide the mechanism to automatically marshall data objects to/from JSON and XML using reflection.

-We can use this facility in http4k to automatically marshall objects to/from HTTP message bodies using **Lenses**:
+We can use this facility in http4k to automatically marshall objects to/from HTTP message bodies using **Lenses**.
+Note that this approach also sets the appropriate `Content-Type` header for the message.

 #### Code [<img class="octocat"/>](https://github.com/http4k/http4k/blob/master/src/docs/guide/reference/json/autoJson.kt)